stan-dev/design-docs/designs/0028-parallel_map.md

 ```

 ## Apply Function
-Returning to the original loop, once the indexing function has been specified, the next step is to specify the function to be applied to the indexed arguments.
+Returning to the original loop, once the indexing function has been specified the next step is to specify the function to be applied to the indexed arguments.
 This function should be specified assuming that the arguments have already been indexed (i.e., assuming that the inputs are scalars, rather than vectors/matrices that need to be indexed).
 For the above loop, this function would be:

 ```
 auto app_fun = [&](const auto& x, const auto& y) {